tawnashampo/sqc-project-kkeilhotlz/README.md

-# Your project name
+# A basic webpage
-Your given and family name.
+Kohl Keilholtz

-A one-sentence description of your project.
+A webpage with the proper qualifications as per stated in the assignement description